thinkingerrol/caddyserver-website/README.md

 The Caddy Website
 =================

-This is the source of the Caddy website, [caddyserver.com](https://caddyserver.com).
+This is a fork of the source of the Caddy website, [caddyserver.com](https://caddyserver.com).

 ## Requirements